awslabs/aws-encryption-sdk-specification/changes/2023_7_12_update-keystore-structure/proposal.md

 on [CreateKey](../../framework/branch-key-store.md#createkey)

-Both the active and the version items as well as the beacon item need to be inserted.
+The active and the version items as well as the beacon item need to be inserted.

 ### New section Wrapped Branch Key Creation